ding-lab/SomaticHaplotype/README.md

 ```
 ## Data availability

-We are in the process of sharing controlled access to lrWGS and WGS data from this study through dbGaP. (updated 2023-05-24)
+We are in the process of sharing controlled access to lrWGS and WGS data from this study. (updated 2023-08-14)